List of Saskatchewan municipal roads (700–799): SK 763

 Highway 763 runs from Highway 16 concurrent with the Bradwell Access Road south to Bradwell.
 From Bradwell, it travels east to Zelma where it begins a concurrency with the Zelma Access Road east to Highway 2 just north of Young.
 The highway also has a 5 km concurrency with Highway 397 just west of Allan — the only other community that Highway 763 provides access to.
 Besides the aforementioned communities, the highway provides access to Bradwell and Zelma Reservoirs.
 It is about 48 km long.

 SK 764

 Highway 764 runs from Highway 219 to Highway 397 / Highway 763 near Allan.
 Highway 764 heads eastward from Highway 219 as the Hanley Grid Road.
 Access roads to the town of Hanley are about 26 km from Highway 219, and Highway 764 intersects Highway 11 2 km later.
 At Range Road 3013, Highway 764 shifts northward over the Allan Hills, and through the community of Allan Hills.
 The highway ends at a three-way junction of Highways 397, 763, and 764.
 All three highways end at this intersection.
 Highway 764 is about 83 km long.

 SK 766

-Highway 766 runs from Highway 7 at Delisle to Highway 60 near Pike Lake.
-It is about 23 km long.
+Highway 766 runs from Highway 60 near Pike Lake west to Highway 7 at Delisle.
+About 1.6 km east of Delisle, Highway 766 splits into two directions.
+The original routing took 766 straight west to Highway 7 on the east side of Delisle.
+With the four-laning of Highway 7, the intersection was closed and an alternate route for 766 was designated north along Traynor Road to 7 north-east of Delisle.
+Highway 766 is about 23 km long.